 Step 2: Install the SDK in Your Development Language

 PredictionIO provides SDK in various languages.
 PHP is used in this example.
-Execute the following shell command.
-This will install the SDK package on your machine:
+Please follow instructions here.

 Personalized Recommendation for Each App Category

-The following demonstrates how to recommend 10 apps in each category to users based on a) their previous downloads; b) the star ratings they gave to apps previously, it is very easy to do with PredictionIO by following the instructions in http://docs.prediction.io/templates/recommendation/quickstart/.
+Consider recommending 10 apps in each category to users based on a) their previous downloads; b) the star ratings they gave to apps previously, it is very easy to do with PredictionIO by following the instructions in http://docs.prediction.io/templates/recommendation/quickstart/.

 Without a doubt, personalization can greatly increase the effectiveness of app recommendations and is helpful in retaining customers.
 This tutorial has demonstrated how to quickly embed personalization features in different ways for app stores, and hopefully this is useful for some of you guys!
 For more details on how PredictionIO can be helpful for building smarter software using Machine Learning, visit our website at http://prediction.io.